jmcsorle/tic-tac-toe/README.md

 I really struggled with how to get the tic-tac-toe grid to not look like a box.
 I finally figured out that I needed to create a separate class for all of the cell areas and when I did that, I was able to more easily adjust the borders.
 I played with grid gap and some other things, but eventually landed on just using borders and removing the sides that were not needed.

-### Order of Operatios and stopping the event listener - both a challenge and a win:
+### Order of Operations and stopping the event listener - both a challenge and a win:

 I probably spent 3 hours trying to figure out why moving a nested if statement to a new function was not working.
 It ended up that I was calling the wrong function first with the event listener.
 Also, I was getting a type error if a game had been won and the user still clicked on cells.
 I learned a tip in study hall to just add a global variable that would be changed when a win condition was true and then I could use that variable to stop the event listener with a conditional statement.
 It was a simple, but effective solution.

 ### The setTimout() method:

-I was not a fan of having to implement this because automatically changing the DOM without user control, can violate several success criteria under [WCAG 2.2](https://www.w3.org/TR/WCAG21/#enough-time), but I am grateful that I learned about it and am also grateful for what I learned during study hall.
+I was not a fan of having to implement this because automatically changing the DOM without user control, can violate several success criteria under [WCAG 2.2](https://www.w3.org/TR/WCAG21/#enough-time), but I am grateful that I learned about it and am also grateful for what I learned during office hours.
 I wanted two functions to be delayed and Kayla suggested that I put both of those functions into a separate function.
 It worked beautifully and now I feel like I have a much better understanding of this method ... even though the MDN document is still a bit over my head in terms of its explanation.